Notes on Poly Ropes

 Yes.
 We sells coils of polypropylene, drylon, trilead, and syngrass.
 Our nylon and nylon poly blends, such as our Chaos line, are spun individually and are not for sale as a coil.
 Coil prices can be found within each item that is available.
-For example, if you would like to see the price on 9.0mm blue, please visit the Synco 9.0mm item as each length as well as coil pricing is listed.
+For example, if you would like to see the price on 9.0mm white, please visit the Synco 9.0mm item as each length as well as coil pricing is listed.

 Do you sell a white nylon rope with a red tracer?

 No, this is not one of our products and it isn’t something we can order either, but it is made by New England Rope.
 You should be able to search the internet for a supplier or follow this link.

 What is a treated rope / what is treat?

 Treat varies by manufacturer but in general is a blend of oils that the ropes are soaked in to enhance performance, durability, and body.
 Typically, treating a rope will also make it stiffer but this depends on the thickness of the treat.

 During the “treat” process, full coils or individual ropes are submerged in a blend of oils for a short period of time and then hung up or set out to dry.
 The longer the rope can dry and absorb the treat, the better, however, the rope will continue to get stiffer – so getting the right balance can be tricky.

 All of our calf ropes (28′ length ropes) are treated.
 Untreated calf ropes can be ordered on request.
 Just opposite of this, all of our ranch ropes are untreated, but can be treated on request.
 We have seen a rise in treated ranch ropes over the past few years particularly in Drylon.
 And just like so many rope options are – it’s all a personal preference for the feel of your rope.